-Caltrans has procured new single-level passenger rail cars (Siemens 'Venture Cars'', described above in Wi-Fi) and these cars will be delivered for use on the San Joaquins service (tentatively) beginning in Spring 2022.
-This delivery will result in a shift of some vehicles to CCJPA.
+Caltrans has procured new single-level passenger rail cars (Siemens 'Venture Cars", described above in Wi-Fi) and these cars will be delivered for use on the San Joaquins service in calendar year 2023.
+After various build and delivery acceptance issues, we anticipate that final delivery will result in a shift of some current bi-level vehicles to CCJPA.
 In advance of the order of new rail vehicles for the NorCal IPR fleet, Caltrans is spearheading a fleet management plan that is supported by the CCJPA, SJJPA, and the LOSSAN Rail Corridor Agency.